[Moderate revision–posted 2/21/22 (replaces 1/24/14 edition)]

 d.
 A contract hotel, airline, or rental car company cannot provide the required services because it is sold out or it does not offer services in the city being visited.

 f.
 A contract airline offers a fare lower than the contract fare.
+The currently contracted airlines include Southwest Airlines, Delta Air Lines, and American Airlines.

 g.
 A non-contract airline offers a lower published fare to the general public.
 However, identical airfares offered to state travelers only are not included as part of this exception.